DcguentherATX/fullstack-code-challenge/README.md

 # Pearl Fullstack Code Challenge

-Create an application that allows users to enter a search term for a food category (e.g. sushi, burgers) and a city to search around and returns a "food tour" of the highest rated locations that category.
+Create an application in **Javascript/NodeJS** that allows users to enter a search term for a food category (e.g. sushi, burgers) and a city to search around and returns a "food tour" of the highest rated locations that category.

 ## Required Features